Disney Plus Purged John Stamos' Big Shot; Showrunner Speaks Out: 'I Hated It' (Exclusive)

 Disney+

-In an exclusive interview with The Direct's Russ Milheim while promoting his upcoming animated Max series Kite-Man: Hell Yeah!, Dean Lorey shared what he thought of how Disney+ completely purged one of his other projects, Big Shot, from its service.
+In an exclusive interview with The Direct's Russ Milheim while promoting his latest animated Max series Kite-Man: Hell Yeah!, Dean Lorey shared what he thought of how Disney+ completely purged one of his other projects, Big Shot, from its service.

 "I hated it," Lorey candidly admitted, adding how they "wanted people to be able to continue watching it:"